Hello!

 Wrong Instruments MIDI Messenger logo MIDI Messenger AUv3 iOS macOS

-Download / Install: iPhone iPad macOS (App Store) macOS (DMG download)
+Download / Install: iPhone iPad macOS (App Store) macOS (ZIP download)

-This plugin came to life as an answer to the lack of MIDI processors for iOS.
-One of us needed to send Bank/Program Change messages when a project was loaded in AUM, and the only solution for this task appeared to be writing hexadecimal codes in StreamByter.
+This plugin came to life as an answer to the lack of utilitarian MIDI processors and DAW functionality on iOS/iPadOS.
 That didn't feel right.
 So here it is.
-By the way, it's also available for macOS as an Audio Unit.
+By the way, it's also available for macOS as AUv3 plugin.

 MIDI Messenger is free, no strings attached.
-Though, if you want to support us so we continue improving this plugin and create new ones (we have many ideas, even for hardware instruments), you are very welcome to our Patreon page.
+Though, if you want to support us so we continue improving this plugin and create new ones (we have many ideas, even for hardware instruments), you are very welcome to our Patreon page, you can also send us a tip right from the MIDI Messenger window — check the menu in the upper right corner.

 Wrong Instruments MIDI Messenger window (v2.1)

-MIDI Messenger allows creating an endless list of ‘messages’ that will be sent after being triggered by incoming MIDI messages or system events.
+MIDI Messenger allows creating lists of ‘messages’ that will be sent after being triggered by incoming MIDI messages or system events.

 Please keep in mind that in order for MIDI Transport triggers to work, you need to pass MIDI clock to MIDI Messenger.

-Here are possible message types: CC, Program/Bank Change, Note On, Note Off, Pressure, Pitch Wheel, Sysex, All Sounds Off (CC)
+Here are message types: CC, Program/Bank Change, Note On, Note Off, Pressure, Pitch Wheel, Sysex, All Sounds Off (CC shortcut)

 Messages have order, the first message to be triggered and sent is at the top.
 The last one is at the bottom.
 You can also send them without triggers just pressing the button next to the message.